beltoforion/math-parser-benchmark-project/readme.md

 the length of the expression in bytes.

 ![ScreenShot](http://www.partow.net/experimental/images/benchmark_result.png?raw=true "C++ Mathematical Expression Parser Benchmark Results")

-**Note:** The parsers *muParserSSE* and *ExprTKFloat* were excluded due to their use of the float type, and the *Lepton* and *muParserX* parsers were excluded due to the fact that their results were consistently 2-3 orders of magnitude slower than all the others.

 **Note:** The command executed to generate the above results is as follows: